 Try and ask open ended questions.
 Something that will lead to a story, rather than a yes or no answer.
+The trick is to try and get them to speak freely.

 Let the answers lead the questions, which is also to say, practice active listening!
 If someone says something you don't understand, ask them more about it.
 If something seems weird or wrong to you, try to get more information - sometimes if it seems wrong at first, it'll have some greater insight at the heart of it.